50 Hour Filmmaking Challenge

 - India Film Project filmmaking hours are scheduled to begin from September 28th, 8:00 pm onwards and end on September 30th,10:00 pm.

-- Participants need to submit their movie by the upload link provided in their registered mail ID.
+- Participants need to submit their movie by the upload link provided in Team Leader’s registered mail ID.

 - Apart from Uploading the film, the teams are required to sign and submit the agreements online which shall be sent during 50 hours.

 - The upload link will be sent as soon the competition begins and will be closed at the end of the competition.

 - Only films submitted before the deadline will be officially part of the competition.